luismiguelsoto/Conflict_And_Social_Centralization_In_Tairona_Chiefdom_Communities/README.md

-Conflict And Social Centralization In Tairona Chiefdom Communities In The Río Frío Basin, Sierra Nevada De Santa Marta, Colombia (Caution, data under preparation)
+Conflict And Social Centralization In Tairona Chiefdom Communities In The Río Frío Basin, Sierra Nevada De Santa Marta, Colombia
 --------------------------------------------------------------

 This repository contains the R scripts and datasets used to examine how conflict shaped socio-political organization and demographic centralization in the Tairona chiefdom communities of the Río Frío Basin (Sierra Nevada de Santa Marta, Colombia) during the final pre-Hispanic occupation (10th–16th centuries AD).